inequalitystreet/inequalitystreet.github.io/index.md

 ### 📮 How to apply

-Applications must be submitted via the **University of Birmingham Jobs Portal** by **11:59pm Friday 31 July 2026 (GMT)**.
+Applications must be submitted via the **University of Birmingham Jobs Portal**.
 We don't accept email applications, so please don't leave it to the last minute ⏰

-Shortlisted applicants will be contacted by **Friday 7 August**.
+Shortlisted applicants will be contacted by shortly after the deadline (interview date TBC).
 Interviews will be held in-person at the University of Birmingham.

 ### 💬 Still got questions?